Ten-string guitar: Bich 10

 The initial B.C.
 Rich Bich design is a six-course instrument, with four two-string courses.
 The top E and B strings are strung as unison pairs, and the G and D strings as pairs with a principal and octave string, in the manner of the top four courses of a twelve-string guitar.
 The A and lower E strings are single-string courses.
 This unusual stringing was said to obtain the brightness of the twelve-string guitar, while allowing higher levels of distortion before the sound became muddy.

 The Bich had a conventional six-string headstock for the six principal strings.
 The four additional strings are tuned by machine heads positioned in the body, past the tailpiece, with a large angled notch allowing access to the tuners.
 This radical body shape also countered the common tendency of coursed electric guitars to be head-heavy due to the weight of the extra machine heads.

+One notable guitar player who played a 10-string Bich was Dave Mustaine who played one during his early professional years with Metallica.
+Mustaine only used the regular six string configuration on the headstock and never used the other four strings.
+Mustaine also played the guitar during the early years of his band Megadeth.

 The design was moderately successful, but many players bought it for the body shape alone, and removed the extra strings.
 B.C.
 Rich eventually released six-string guitars with the Bich body shape.
 All Bich variants are hardtail guitars with through body necks and two humbucking pickups.